tkoukpari/blog-src/src/2025-06-06-calling-ocaml-from-c-from-swift-in-dune.md

 now that we can
-[call ocaml from c](https://mt-caret.github.io/blog/posts/2025-02-02-calling-ocaml-from-c-in-dune.html), let's try calling ocaml from c from swift so we can make ocaml iphone apps.
+[call ocaml from c](https://mt-caret.github.io/blog/posts/2025-02-02-calling-ocaml-from-c-in-dune.html), let's try calling ocaml from c from swift so we can make ocaml iphone apps. we'll continue to use dune instead of make.

-we'll continue to use dune instead of make. the ocaml code we want to run:
+here's the ocaml code we want to run:

 ```ocaml
 let fib =